FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 3 - Serveless Computing with Azure Functions/README.md

 Configure the Function App
 --------------------------

-- From the left section, select **Integrate**.
+1. From the left section, select **Integrate**.
+1. Click on the *New* on the side of *Storage account connection*.
-- Select the Storage account connection used in Step 2.
+1. Select the Storage account connection used in Step 2.
-- Enter the name of the queue created in the previous step.
+1. Enter `my-gab-queue` or the name of the queue created in the previous step.
+1. Click the Save button to keep your changes.

 ![SetQueueStorage][SetQueueStorage]